Lisa Marie Reutter

 In the last years, I’ve continuously attempted to bring critical data and algorithm studies to new audiences.
 This includes teaching resources for high school kids, popular science articles on the influence of datafication on social work, and various talks to practitioners in the public sector.
 It’s never easy to communicate complex issues in a hype driven environment, but I hope that my efforts have contributed to influence some practitioners and organizations to think about datafication in a slightly different, more precisely reasoned, and better-informed way.
 A way that will (hopefully) produce better decisions and societal outcomes than would have been achieved without the presence of critical data and algorithm studies.

-Through her participation in the Mary Centre’s Policy Fellowship, Lisa has among others worked with Grit Munk, Chief IT Policy Advisor in The Danish Society of Engineers (Policy Fellowship 2023-24 – Digitalisation and technology).
+In previous policy fellowships, Lisa has worked with Grit Munk, Chief IT Policy Advisor in The Danish Society of Engineers (Alumner - Policy Fellowship).